Analysis: Facebook friends Itaú BBA in nod to Brazil growth

 "Leads are conscious of that, and that's why they are courting Itaú into this secondary role," a São Paulo-based investment banker, who declined to be identified, said of Facebook's decision to hire Itaú BBA.

-Facebook is paying very low underwriting fees, but banks are keen to participate anyway because of the prestige of being in the hottest Silicon Valley offering since Google Inc (GOOG.O).
+Facebook is paying very low underwriting fees, but banks are keen to participate anyway because of the prestige of being in the hottest Silicon Valley offering since Google Inc.

 Dealmakers expect Brazilian banks to get more involved in global deals to serve the growing investor base in Latin America's largest economy.